DFIRKuiper/Kuiper/README.md

 $ ./kuiper_install.sh -run
 ```

-If everything runs correctly now you should be able to use Kuiper, happy hunting :) .
+If everything runs correctly now you should be able to use Kuiper through the link (http://<kuiper-ip>:<kuiper-port>/).

+Happy hunting :).

+# Issues Tracking and Contribution

+We are happy to receive any issues, contribution, and ideas.

+we appreciate sharing any parsers you develop, just send a pull request to be able to add it to the parsers list

 # Licenses